sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 ## Step Five: Evaluate and Identify ASVs

 An ASV is a unique, error-corrected DNA sequences from amplified marker genes that represent true biological variation.
-Amplicon sequence variants (ASVs) are grouped only when they share 100% sequence identity, offering greater precision than operational taxonomic units (OTUs), which require only a 97% similarity threshold.
+ASVs are grouped only when they share 100% sequence identity, offering greater precision than OTUs, which require only a 97% similarity threshold.
+Hence, dada2 only makes species level assignments based on exact matching between ASVs and sequenced reference strains.

 Let's start step five with constructing an ASV table, a higher-resolution version of the OTU table produced by traditional methods.